ZJU-FAST-Lab/LBFGS-Lite/README.md

 - The library provides an additional callback to utilize externally provided maximum feasible stepsize.
 It can be helpful when the [function is closed on a bounded open domain](https://en.wikipedia.org/wiki/Closed_convex_function) instead of the whole Euclidean space.
 The callback avoids function evaluations at infeasible region.
 This can help a lot for closed functions as long as the Newton step is not always clipped.

-- Supports for nonsmooth piecewise C2 functions as proposed by [Lewis and Overton](https://link.springer.com/article/10.1007/s10107-012-0514-2) with a minor modification.
+- Supports for nonsmooth functions as proposed by [Lewis and Overton](https://link.springer.com/article/10.1007/s10107-012-0514-2) with a minor modification.

 - Engineering features such as skipping update at extremely small curvature and lower safeguarding for ill-conditioned cases are also adopted.